CertwellCertwell

 Batch-level testing

-- Banned-substance screening.
-Every certified lot is screened against a list of more than 290 substances banned by major sports organisations, including stimulants, anabolic agents, beta-2 agonists, hormone modulators, diuretics, narcotics, and street drugs.
+• Banned-substance screening.
+Every batch is screened against more than 290 banned substances.
+Major sports bodies set that list.
+It covers stimulants, anabolic agents, beta-2 agonists, hormone modulators, diuretics, narcotics and street drugs.

 What NSF does not test

-The mark is also tied to the specific lot on the shelf.
-Different products from the same brand can be certified or uncertified independently, and certification can lapse if a brand stops paying for ongoing testing.
-Always check the lot number against the NSF database if you are subject to drug testing.
+The mark is also tied to the batch on the shelf.
+Two products from one brand can differ.
+One may be certified.
+One may not.
+And the mark can lapse if a brand stops paying for tests.
+Are you drug tested?
+Then always check the batch number against the NSF database.

 You can browse all NSF Certified for Sport products on Certwell or read more about how each certification compares.